Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Introduction

 In Sec.~\ref{sec: DCOPF}, we walk through the formulation of the DCOPF, with a focus on the GO3-motivated SC-DCOPF model.
-Sec.~\ref{sec: DCOPF-NN} presents the NN Verification problem and introduces the SC-DCOPF computational graph design.
+We present the computational graph-based bound computation in Sec.~\ref{sec: DCOPF-NN}.
 We then discuss the results in Sec.~\ref{sec: Results} and conclude with final remarks in Sec.~\ref{sec: Conclusion}.